 North Atlantic Rift

-Along the North Atlantic Rift there is the most active volcanic area.
-This stretches from the south west peninsula of Iceland to the mid north Iceland.
-In this area you can be sure to find warm geothermal areas houses with geothermal hot water.
+Along the North Atlantic Rift, there is the most active volcanic area.
+This stretches from the south-west peninsula of Iceland to mid-north Iceland.
+In this area, you can be sure to find warm geothermal areas houses with geothermal hot water.

 This is also where most of the active Icelandic volcanoes are located.
 Including the latest eruption in Iceland at Holuhraun which erupted between August 2014 and February 2015.
 It also includes the world-renown Eyjafjallajökull that famously caused extreme disruption in aviation all over Europe in 2010.